armory/docs/content/en/docs/installation/guide/install-on-aws.md

 - Add K8s accounts to deploy to
 - Add cloud accounts to deploy to

-> This document is focused on Armory, but it can be adapted to install Open Source Spinnaker<sup>TM</sup> by using a different Halyard container and a corresponding different Spinnaker version.

 ## AWS Resources

 Before you install Armory on AWS, it is essential that you familiarize yourself with [relevant AWS services]({{< ref "resources-aws" >}}).

-## Prerequisites for installing Armory

-This document assumes the following:
+## {{% heading "prereq" %}}

-- You have a Kubernetes cluster up and running, with the following:
+- You have reviewed and met the Armory Enterprise [system requirements]({{< ref "system-requirements.md" >}}).

-  - You can access the Kubernetes API.
-If using EKS, either your user/role created the EKS cluster or your user/role has been added to the `aws-auth` configmap in the EKS cluster.
+- You have a running EKS and can access the Kubernetes API.
+Either your user/role created the EKS cluster or your user/role has been added to the `aws-auth` configmap in the EKS cluster.
 See the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) for more details.
-  - At least 2x worker nodes, each with at least 2 vCPUs and 4 GiB of memory.
-This is the bare minimum to install and run Armory.
-If you're deploying more intermittent test workloads you will likely need more).

-- You have access to an S3 bucket or access to create an S3 bucket
+- You have access to an S3 bucket or access to create an S3 bucket.
 - You have access to an IAM role or user with access to the S3 bucket or can create an IAM role or user with access to the S3 bucket.

 This document is written with the following workflow in mind: